Drums, Pennsylvania: Schools

-Drums' first school was founded by Drum family members and named the Drums school.
-It was constructed with logs in 1809, "on the grounds of the old Union Church", and served all the township's children.
-"In 1870, the Drums school was moved to a new location across the road from the present Drums school".

-"In 1941, the original wooden Drums school was closed and a larger brick structure was built".
-The school is now known as the Drums Elementary/Middle School and is at 85 S. Old Turnpike Road.
+The pioneers did not overlook the need to educate their children.
+During the first years, the children's instruction took place at home.
+They then constructed a log school on the grounds of the Union Church in 1809.
+As with the church services, instruction was in German.
+Between 1830 and 1870, Butler Township had constructed eight one-room schoolhouses.
+The Drums school was moved in 1870 from its original site to a new location on Old Turnpike Road.
+At that time, the school curriculum was extended to include the 10th-grade level.
+In 1941, the original wooden Drums school was closed and a larger, brick structure was built across the street.
+The following year, the small one-room schools were closed and their students bused to the Drums school.
+The school directors sold the small buildings to the adjoining landowners the same year.
+The Butler Township Parent-Teacher Association was formed in 1955.
+In 1966, the Butler Township School District merged with several others to form the Hazleton Area School District.
+In 2001, the Drums school closed when the new Drums Elementary/Middle School opened just down the road.

 Drums Elementary/Middle School is served today by the Hazleton Area School District.
 In addition to the Drums Elementary Middle School, the Hazleton Area Academy of Sciences (HAAS) is located within Drums, in the CanDo Industrial Park, and opened for the 2013–2014 school year.
 HAAS is a magnet program that focuses on science, technology, engineering, and mathematics.
 Drums will also be home to the Hazleton Area Academy of the Arts and Humanities (HAAH) in the near future.
 The HAAH will also be located within the CanDo Industrial Park, next to the HAAS, in the former Web.com building.